nstehr/pitwall/README.md

 - Postgres: DB for Pitwall and Keycloak

 ## Host Networking
-Networking on the Firecracker VM hosts is current uses a single bridge device plus iptables for inbound and outbound connections; with each VM connecting to a TAP interface that is attached to the bridge.
+Networking on the Firecracker VM hosts currently uses a single bridge device plus iptables for inbound and outbound connections; with each VM connecting to a TAP interface that is attached to the bridge.

 This can be setup with:
 ```